 - Compliance and Data (which includes basic statistics and measures as well specific methods such as SPC, Root Cause Analysis and Process Capability and Performance.)

-It will consist of 7 x 5-day workshops.
+It will consist of 5 x 4-day workshops.

-- Week 2: Managing Change - this covers topics such as Coaching, Leadership, Change Management and Communication
+- Module 1: Managing Change this covers topics such as Coaching, Leadership, Change Management and Communication

-- Week 3: Lean Principles - topics include the Lean Principles, Lean and Six Sigma, Six Sigma Case Study
+- Module 2: Lean Principles - topics include the Lean Principles, Lean and Six Sigma, Six Sigma Case Study

-- Week 4: Communication and Behaviours - which includes Presentations Skills, Reporting and Facilitation
+- Module 3: Communications and Behaviours - which includes Presentations Skills, Reporting and Facilitation

-- Week 5: Project Management - topics include Starting and Managing a Project and Value Stream Mapping for Project Selection
+- Module 4: Project Management - topics include Starting and Managing a Project and Value Stream Mapping for Project Selection

-- Week 6: Compliance and Data - which includes basic statistics and measures as well specific methods such as SPC, Root Cause Analysis and Process Capability and Performance.
+- Module 5: Compliance and Data - which includes basic statistics and measures as well specific methods such as SPC, Root Cause Analysis and Process Capability and Performance.

 In addition to this, the learners will have a Skills Development Coach, who is occupationally experienced, and has undergone their teaching and delivery qualifications to ensure they can pass on the technical knowledge and expertise they hold.
 The role of the Skills Development Coach is to build on the technical elements delivered in the classroom to make sure the learners are applying what they have learned to the workplace, and that they are improving their skills in a real-world environment.